arunasurya/bisqtransifex/translatordoc.md

 - Please submit proof of your work along with your request.
 This is done to help the stakeholders validate your request.
 - For translations:
   - Choose among filters *status: translated*, pick your name/nick in *users: translator*, and the translation period in *date: translated after/before*.
-  - Please take snapshots of your work and include them in your compensation request.
+  - Please take snapshots of all your work for a certain period and include them in your compensation request.
-  - Here is an example of snapshots for reviewing a translation [TODO: include the snapshots]
+  - Here is an example of snapshots for reviewing a translation.

 ## [Translation Guidelines](translationguidelines.md)